sZeuSz/sZeuSz/README.md

 ## I'm a university student, developer, competitive programmer, lover of the universe.
 - ✍ Competitive programmer
-- 🦖 I'm currently working to become a super hot full stack developer with the help by [Driven Education][driven]
+- 🦖 I'm a full stack developer with the help by [Driven Education][driven]
-- 📚 I’m currently learning Bootstrap and algorithms to solve problems involving graphs.
+- 📚 I’m currently learning Bootstrap, React native and algorithms to solve problems involving graphs.
 - 💬 Ask me about ...
 Anything, but but...

 ### Talk with me, I'm cool: